Storytime Programs for All Ages

 Toddler Time occurs Tuesday mornings at 10 a.m. in the storytime room.

-Preschool story time is a gathering of 3- to 6-year-olds on Tuesday evenings and Wednesday mornings for the purpose of enjoying books and strengthening early literacy skills.
-Each storytime will consist of books read aloud, songs, movement activities, crafts, and more.
+Family storytime gathers on Tuesday evenings and Wednesday mornings for the purpose of enjoying books and strengthening early literacy skills.
+Each storytime consists of books read aloud, songs, movement activities, crafts, and more.

 Families can register for any storytime program at the library’s front desk and begin attending the session as soon as they are able.
 Pre-registration is appreciated but not required.
 One-time visitors are always welcome!
 Registration information allows us to track statistics about storytime attendance and maintain up-to-date contact information.
 When a child outgrows a particular storytime program, consider enrolling him or her in the storytime program for an older age group.

 Storytime programs occur year-round unless otherwise specified.
 Cancellations or schedule changes will be posted in the library and on the library’s website.

 - Parents and caregivers are encouraged to attend and participate in storytime with their children.
 When children see adults engaged in books and literacy activities, they are more likely to enjoy and seek out these activities themselves.
 Parents and caregivers play an essential role in their children’s early literacy development.